microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 **DAX Query**
 ```
 EVALUATE
-FILTER ( Customers, Customers[StateProvinceCode] = "IL" )
+FILTER( 'Customer', 'Customer'[State] = "Washington" )
 ```
 **SQL Equivalent**
 ```
--- Select all from the Customers table where the StateProvinceCode equals IL
+-- Select all from the Customers table where the State equals Washington
 SELECT *
-FROM Customers
+FROM Customer
-WHERE StateProvinceCode = 'IL';
+WHERE State = 'Washington';
 ```
 ___